Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Down Syndrome is a genetic disorder, which is caused by a defect in cell division which results in an extra copy of chromosome 21- in most of the cases.
 There are also two other forms of the syndrome- Mosaic down syndrome which only in some of the person’s cells is an additional copy of the chromosome.
 This is caused by abnormal cell division after fertilization.
 Translocation Down syndrome is when only a part of chromosome 21 is translocated and attached onto another chromosome.
 This additional chromosome causes developmental, mental and physical changes and can be linked with heart, gastrointestinal and immunological commorbidites, to name a few.
 People with Down Syndrome have typical external characteristics.
 Life expectancy for those with down syndrome is shorter than usual, but in recent years some even get to live until the age of 60.
 Risk factors for Down syndrome are advanced maternal age- older than 35, carriers of the translocation for Down syndrome and having siblings with Down syndrome.

-18 Alikes with Down Syndrome
+18 people with Down Syndrome are on Alike.

 Signs & symptoms